fjwright/REDUCE-IDE/README.md

 * Improve indentation and spacing for insert block and group commands.
 * Also tag `operator` declarations with up to 5 names.  **TO BE ADDED TO THE MANUAL.**
 * Change the default directory for `reduce-tagify-dir-recursively` to the _parent_ of the current working directory.  **TO BE ADDED TO THE MANUAL.**
+* Revert to always using NAMEREGEXP in tag regexps to accommodate REDUCE identifier syntax reliably.

 <!-- Local Variables: -->
 <!-- fill-column: 1000 -->